Do you know that Mathura is where Lord Krishna, the 8th avatar of Vishnu, was born? He is the god of protection, compassion, tenderness, and love!

 Climbing some stairs, you reach the main entrance, which opens towards a verandah.
 You can see Krishna’s childhood pastimes paintings on the walls.
 Along with the stone carvings, the artwork will fascinate you.

-You will also find a vast and religiously significant tree in the courtyard.
-People tie red threads of wishes on it, believing that Lord Krishna hears all the wishes.
+In the courtyard, you will also find a vast and religiously significant tree.
+People tie red threads of wishes on it following a belief that Lord Krishna hears all the wishes.

 Raman Reti, located at a distance of 2-3 km from Gokul, is essentially the sand where Krishna played in his childhood.
 You’ll see devotees playing, running, and lying in this sand.

-There is a park next to it.
-You will see deer, spurts, and ducks roaming around.
-You will see many huts of the same size, homes to sages and saints.
+There is a park next to it where you can find deer, spurts, and ducks roaming around.
+You will see many huts of the same size, which are homes to sages and saints.
 In all honesty, Raman Reti is one of the best places to visit in Gokul Govardhan.

 Fun Fact: Holi is played here with sand instead of colors!